RoboCop: Casting

 Kurtwood Smith auditioned for Boddicker and Jones.
 He was known mainly for television work, but had not had film success, and saw RoboCop as a B-film with potential.
 The character was scripted to wear glasses so he would look like Nazi Party member Heinrich Himmler.
 Smith was unaware of this, and interpreted it as the character having an intelligent and militaristic front to conceal being a "sneering, smirking drug kingpin".
 Ironside was offered the role, but did not want to be involved with another special effects-laden film or play a "psychopath" after working on Extreme Prejudice (1987).
 Robert Picardo also auditioned for the role.

-Ronny Cox had been stereotyped as playing generally nice characters, and said that this left the impression that he could not play more masculine roles.
+Ronny Cox had been stereotyped as playing generally nice characters, and said that this left the impression that he could not play more mean roles.
 Because of this, Verhoeven cast him as the villainous Dick Jones.
 Cox said that playing a villain was "about a gazillion times more fun than playing the good guys".
 Jones, he said, has no compassion and is an "evil [son of a bitch]".
 Miguel Ferrer was unsure if the film would be successful, but was desperate for work and would have accepted any offer.
 The Old Man was based on MCA Inc. CEO Lew Wasserman, whom Neumeier considered a powerful and intimidating individual.
 Television host Bixby Snyder was written as an Americanized, more-extreme version of British comedian Benny Hill.
 Radio personality Howard Stern was offered an unspecified role, but turned it down because he thought the idea was stupid (although he later praised the finished film).